ComputerElite/QSE/README.md

 <br/>
 <br/>
 ### How to do Playlist Backups
-Enter your Quests IP and click "Backup Playlists".
-It'll save a file named "Playlists.json" in the folder you specified in "Choose Source Folder".
+Enter your Quests IP, a Backup name and click "Backup Playlists".
+The It'll save your Playlists.

 **Note**: It Does **Not save Songs.
-Only Playlist Configuration gets saved**.
-You can only store one Playlist at once (unless you copy it).<br/><br/>
+Only Playlist Configuration gets saved**.<br/><br/>
 ### How to restore Playlists
-Enter Your Quests IP and then choose the Folder where "Playlists.json" is saved (It'll default to the programs location if you don't specify anything).
+Enter Your Quests IP and then choose the Backup in the drop down menu.
 Then press Restore Playlists.

 **Note**: No Songs get restored.
 Be sure that you have all Songs that you had when you made the Backup.
 <br/>